Xender Facebook logo Linkedin logo Instagram logo Youtube logo

 The Canadian administration put a harsh stop to the Parents and Grandparents Program (PGP) in 2026.
 In other words, it is continuing with a permanent pause as announced in the previous year.

-The Employment-Based Visa Categories in the September 2025 Bulletin
+The Pulse of Employment-based Visa Categories in August 2025 Visa Bulletin